rfmejia/billing-management-play/public/assets/docs/api-docs.md

 ### Backend

-- [ ] Generate serial number upon approval
+- [-] Generate serial number upon approval
 - [ ] Limited deletion **after issuing serial number** (must not be permanently deleted)
 - [x] Log document updates (as specific as possible)
 - [x] Audit cascade deletions in models
 - [x] Changed amountPaid from double to JsObject, as the basis of reports
+- [ ] Eliminate in-memory document filtering by moving relevant fields into database model
+- [ ] Write automated tests for API
+- [ ] Remove title from document model

 ### Authentication